OpenF2/F2/docs/src/container-development.md

 ### Types of Context

 Context is a term used to describe the state of an F2 container and its apps.
 At the same time, context is also the information passed from [Container-to-App](#container-to-app-context) or from [App-to-App](#app-to-app-context) or from [App-to-Container](#app-to-container-context).
 In the examples shown above, two types of context were shown: symbol and trade ticket context.
 It is important realize [F2.js](f2js.html) allows client-side messaging between third parties using a collection of arbitrary name-value pairs.
-This provides the utmost flexibility and affords Container providers the option to define context within their container.
+This provides the utmost flexibility and affords container providers the option to define context within their container.

 #### Universal F2 Instrument ID

-Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear Container and App Developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes. _Further details will be forthcoming as the F2 specification evolves._
+Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear container and App Developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes. _Further details will be forthcoming as the F2 specification evolves._

 * * * *